David Alaba: International career

+Style of play

+A versatile defender, Alaba regularly plays as a left-back, and he has been deployed as a centre-back, central midfielder, and left midfielder.
+Although not known to have a fast pace, and his positioning has sometimes been questionable, Alaba possesses a powerful left foot; in which besides his defensive prowess, he is noted for his offensive capabilities and ability to read the game, where he has gained a reputation carrying the ball upfront in attacking plays and supplies his team with passes.
+Alaba has been noted for his talents being visible since a young age, and he has been singled out for his mentality, consistency, and leadership.

 Personal life

 Alaba was born in Vienna to George and Gina Alaba and has one sister, a professional recording artist, named Rose May Alaba.
 His Yoruba Nigerian father is a prince from Ogere who is also a rapper and works as a DJ.
 His Visayan mother emigrated from the Philippines to work as a nurse.
-The footballer is a member of the Seventh-day Adventist Church.
+He is a member of the Seventh-day Adventist Church.

 Outside football

 Alaba was chosen to be on the cover of FIFA 15 and FIFA 16 in Austria next to Lionel Messi.